Actions that are conventionally MOFU:

 - Television and radio ads

-- Flyers and business cards given out indiscriminately
+- Flyers and business cards are given out indiscriminately

 - Cold calls